Hoffman Estates v. The Flipside, Hoffman Estates, Inc.: Background

 During the 1970s, the late 1960s counterculture spread from the college campuses and cities that had nurtured it into American culture as a whole, as those who had experienced it as college students graduated and entered society.
 One of its many effects was that the recreational use of illegal drugs became more widespread and socially accepted, even outside of the former students.
 Sociologists Erich Goode and Nachman Ben-Yehuda later wrote that "[t]he 1970s represented something of a high water mark in both the use and the public acceptance and tolerance of illegal drugs."

 Marijuana and cocaine in particular were widely used and not considered to be terribly dangerous.
 Popular culture of the time depicted drug culture and illegal drug use as common and unexceptional.
 Comedians like Cheech and Chong built their acts around drug humor, songs like "Cocaine" became hits and movies like Annie Hall had scenes with drug use.

 Reflecting this trend, sales of drug paraphernalia, products that facilitated the use of illegal drugs, proliferated, becoming a multibillion-dollar business.
 At first sold on the streets, eventually head shops dedicated to selling them opened up.
 Stores that sold other merchandise associated with the counterculture, such as rock records, also sold paraphernalia.
 Some did so quite blatantly, using slogans like "Everything You Need But The Weed," which led lawmakers to believe that these establishments were promoting illegal drug use among teenagers, and indeed even mocking the illegality of those drugs.

 In response, many communities began passing ordinances that either restricted or prohibited their sale outright.
 The head shops and other sellers of paraphernalia challenged them in court.
-While some surivived, many early ones were overturned by courts as vague due to their drafters' lack of familiarity with the targeted items and the fact that most smoking equipment can also be used to smoke tobacco and other legal substances, therefore making it hard to say that it is intended and sold only with illegal use in mind.
+While some survived, many early ones were overturned by courts as vague due to their drafters' lack of familiarity with the targeted items and the fact that most smoking equipment can also be used to smoke tobacco and other legal substances, therefore making it hard to say that it is intended and sold only with illegal use in mind.